oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

 ```

-An example of DomainProcessingCompleted event:
+Example of a `DomainProcessingCompleted` event:

 ```none